v1k70rk4/ha-samsungtv-smart/README.md

 Install it as you would do with any homeassistant custom component:

 1. Download `custom_components` folder.
-2. Copy the `samsungtv_tizen` directory within the `custom_components` directory of your homeassistant installation.
+1. Copy the `samsungtv_smart` directory within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.
 **Note**: if the custom_components directory does not exist, you need to create it.
 After a correct installation, your configuration directory should look like the following.
     ```
     └── ...
     └── configuration.yaml
     └── custom_components
-        └── samsungtv_tizen
+        └── samsungtv_smart
             └── __init__.py
             └── media_player.py
             └── websockets.py